-Business experts needs meaningful data.
-We are an agency for Data UX design and Business Experience Design.
-We design data products and analytics applications for B2B users with high professional requirements.
-Finance, Supply Chain, IoT, Operations, Marketing, Predictive Analytics – this is our home turf.
+We are a design studio for Data UX Design and Business Experience Design.
+We design data products and analytics applications for B2B users with high business requirements.

 Data Visualization for Data Products

-Whether robotic process automation, digitization, text mining, business analytics, IoT sensors, machine learning, small or big data – we make data visible and easy for users to understand.
+Whether robotic process automation, digitization, text mining, business analytics, IoT sensors, machine learning – data products need to be not just feasible, but also useful, understandable, trustworthy, valuable und viable.
+This can be achieved with Data Design.
 We bring our expertise in data visualization, design, data science, technology and business together.
 That’s why we develop data products at the highest level.

 The Data Design Guide

 How to develop effective data visualizations?
 If you only have data and a tool, you won’t get very far.
 We start with the Cycle of Encoding and Decoding.

 Since September 2019, this approach developed by us has been the basis for the Data Literacy Framework “Future Skills” in higher education in Germany.
 The essential point from a designer’s point of view: anyone who develops data products without considering the data literacy of their target group will probably not be successful.

 Designation is in the top 5 companies worldwide that can deliver efficient training and consulting on data literacy.

 In a nutshell I can highly recommend working with Evelyn when you have a complex dataset or system which you would like to visualize.

 Use Case: Job Candidate Journey